henrijuk/leptogen/README.md

 Installation
 ------------

-The package can be loaded by running the code
+The package is portable and can be loaded by running the code

 	SetDirectory@NotebookDirectory[];
 	Get["lgencode/LeptoGen/LeptoGen.wl"];
 	Get["lgencode/LeptoGen/LeptoGenTools.wl"];

-in a Mathematica notebook (make sure the notebook is saved in the same directory as `lgencode` and `selfenergycache`).
+in a Mathematica notebook.
+(Just make sure the notebook is saved in the same directory as `lgencode` and `selfenergycache`.)

 Introduction and examples
 -------------------------